Nella Mae’s Farm Apprentice

 The full event series includes:

-15-20 classes focused on foundational sustainable agriculture concepts, skills, and knowledge and the food system.
+24 classes focused on foundational sustainable agriculture concepts, skills, and the food system.

-10-13 farm tours which showcase practical skills and individual farmers’ stories, as well as provide insight into diverse production and marketing systems.
+7-10 farm tours which showcase practical skills and individual farmers’ stories and provide insight into diverse production and marketing systems.

-3-5 discussion circles with topics including Farm and Food Advocacy, Food Justice / Food Sovereignty, and Next Steps for Beginning Farmers.
+3-5 discussion circles with topics including Food Justice / Food Sovereignty, and Next Steps for Beginning Farmers.

 RFC strives to make all educational events inclusive and welcoming to people from all backgrounds and identities.
-Classes, tours, and discussions are led by Rogue Farm Corps staff, agricultural professionals, and expert farmers.
+Classes, tours, and discussions are led by Rogue Farm Corps staff, agricultural professionals, and expert farmworkers/farmers.

 Educational Opportunities: Skills taught at the farm include seed starting, transplanting, direct seeding, harvesting, produce processing, marketing, use of equipment, farm business management skills, sales, and customer service.
-I am an open book on finances and believe every farmer should understand how to use Quickbooks and budgeting tools.
+An Apprentice at the farm will have the opportunity to go as deep as they are interested in learning marketing, business, and staff management as well as the best practices on propagation, harvest, food safety, soil care, irrigation, plumbing, light construction, and the importance of developing a farm network.
 Training is integrated into work.
-We learn by doing and discuss things in more depth during lunch.
 Teaching and farming are linked in every activity on the farm.
-In the past, depending on employee or intern interest, we take hour lunches to discuss finances, bookkeeping, no-till practices, etc. Every day at lunch is our check-in time.
+We take hour-long lunches to discuss finances, bookkeeping, no-till practices, etc. Every day at lunch is our check-in time.
 The rest of the training happens each morning as we plan out the day together, walk the fields, and review best practices.
 Discussion happens in real time while we work together.
-I work side by side with others on the farm for 80-90 percent of the day and talk in depth about ag practices, books, why we do things the way we do them, and how we got here.
+Nella Mae works side by side with others on the farm for 80-90 percent of the day and talks in depth about ag practices, books, why we do things the way we do them, and how we got here.
+Nella Mae loves to discuss big ideas and is very involved in the policy and politics of agriculture, social justice, natural resources, and rural places.

-Skills Desired: QUALIFICATIONS We are looking for a hard-working, self-motivated person who is able to communicate in a timely, direct manner and ask questions.
-An apprentice must be able to work quickly and deftly with their hands.
-This person must be able to follow directions of the farm manager and provide constructive feedback about operations.
+Skills Desired: We are looking for a hard-working, self-motivated person who is able to communicate in a timely, and direct manner.
+Most important is someone who is curious, thinks deeply, asks questions, problem solves, and helps the farmer improve by giving feedback.
+An Apprentice must be able to work quickly and deftly with their hands.
 Attention to detail and adherence to our food safety procedures is critical.
 Applicants should be ready for physical work and to lift 30lbs regularly.
 They should also be able to work outside in all weather conditions from rain to heat.
 We invite a person of any skill level to apply for as long as they are excited to learn about farming and work outside.
-The apprentice is required to have their own reliable transportation.
-An in-person visit is not required before a final placement decision is made.
+We are happy to host Apprentices with no gardening or ag experience.
+We are looking for an Apprentice who is interested in plants and has some demonstrable experience doing physical labor.
+Due to our very rural location, the Apprentice should have their own reliable transportation.
+If the Apprentice does not have a car, please get in touch to discuss other options.
+An in-person visit is not required before a final placement decision is made but candidates may visit if they like.

 Stipend: -Compensation is $15/hour plus reimbursement of RFC tuition if/when season is completed